casanova-lab/NHC/README.md

 *-m*|float|***m***erge overlapped clusters (overlapping ratio = common/union genes)|0.5

 ***Note:***
-- *Strigent edge-weight cutoff (defalut 0.99) is used to converge the gene clusters of the highest biological relevance.
+- *Stringent edge-weight cutoff (default 0.99) is used to converge the gene clusters of the highest biological relevance.
 If the patient cohort is small or the gene candidates are few, the users could relax the edge-weight cutoff to 0.95, 0.9, but no lower than 0.7 (as STRING determines 0.7 as low-confidence cutoff).*
 - *Hub gene removal is to avoid super-huge clusters that are formed due to the hub genes have huge amount of interacting genes.
 The connectivity of each gene is determined by the number of PPIs above STRING score 0.9 (NHC_data_connectivity.txt).
 The default value (-b 50) means: we are skipping the genes having more than 50 PPIs with edge-weight > 0.9 for clustering.
 If users want to include all genes for clustering, use (-b 0).*

 ## References